 - The applicant's studies must relate to the practice of engineering and/or geoscience in the resource sector (e.g., forestry, mining, resource extraction, natural hazards) of British Columbia.

 - The applicant’s studies must prepare them for present or future enrolment for membership with Engineers and Geoscientists BC (i.e., as an EIT, GIT, P.Eng., P.Geo., or licensee).

 All applicants shall submit the following:

 - A cover letter describing the applicant's area of study and career goals.
 The letter should include a contact address, phone number(s), and email address.

 - A proof of enrollment letter and an accompanying list of current courses and/or program of study.

-, for consideration for the 2019 award.
-Digital applications should be submitted to the Division’s Bursary Coordinator
+Submissions should be emailed to the Division’s Bursary Coordinator

 Engineers and Geoscientists in the Resource Sector Division Bursary Sub-Committee